-"The Great Resignation," a term coined in May 2021, is an economic trend in which millions of workers are quitting their jobs, switching industries, moving into nontraditional roles, retiring early, and reinventing their ideal career.
+"The Great Resignation," a term coined in May 2021, was an economic trend in which millions of workers quit their jobs, switched industries, moved into nontraditional roles, retired early, and reinvented their ideal careers.

-The numbers are staggering.
-According to the U.S. Bureau of Labor Statistics, more than 47 million Americans left their jobs in 2021.
-The trend doesn't seem to be slowing down either, as a McKinsey report published in July
+The numbers were staggering.
+According to the U.S. Bureau of Labor Statistics, more than 50 million Americans left their jobs in 2022.
+The trend doesn't seem to be slowing down either, as a 2023 LinkedIn survey has found that 61% of employees are currently considering leaving their jobs.